awslabs/aws-iot-device-client/source/jobs/README.md

 ### Policy Permissions
 In order to use the Jobs feature the device must first have permission to connect to IoT Core.
 The device must also be able to publish, subscribe, and receive messages on the Jobs MQTT topics.
-The example policy below demonstrates the minimum permissions required.
-Simply replace the `<region>` and `<accountId`> with the correct values.
+The example policy below demonstrates the minimum permissions required for the Jobs feature.
+Here we have left the JobId as a wildcard so any Job targeting the device can be run.
+Replace the `<region>` and `<accountId`> with the correct values.
 ```
 {
   "Version": "2012-10-17",